 Research overview:

 I study international security, with special interests in international institutions, great power politics, and nuclear security.
-My research divides into two clusters.
+My research has two clusters.
 The first rethinks international institutions in light of their geopolitical and illiberal uses.
-This cluster includes my book project, Stanton-funded research into nuclear security, and a collaborative research project on reactionary internationalism.
-The second cluster investigates everyday experiences of the international, specifically the role of subjective distance.
+This cluster includes a book project, Stanton-funded research into nuclear security, and a collaborative research project on reactionary internationalism.
+The second cluster investigates everyday experiences of the international, specifically the role of subjective distance, and how this shapes how we think about catastrophic threats.

 Rethinking institutions: